 Under our Corporate Governance Guidelines, directors are expected to use their reasonable best efforts to attend all or substantially all Board meetings and meetings of the committees of the Board on which they serve, as well as annual meetings of stockholders.
-During 2015, there was one meeting of our Board, and the committees of the Board met a total of two times.
-No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings of committees of the Board for the period during which the director served on the Board or such committee in 2015.
+During 2016, there were four meetings of our Board, and the committees of the Board met a total of four times.
+No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings of the Board for the period during which the director served on the Board or such committee in 2016.